-- Two modules, worth 5 ECTS each, over the academic year, in Semesters 1 & 2. - One module, worth 5 ECTS, in Semester 1 alone. - One module, worth 5 ECTS, in Semester 2 alone.
+- Two modules, worth 5 ECTS each, over the academic year, in Semesters 1 & 2. - One module, worth 5 ECTS, studied in Semester 1. - One module, worth 5 ECTS, studied in Semester 2.

-BA Connect students and students on other denominated/major-minor programmes are required to study SG111 and SG116.
-You may then choose either SG1100 Medieval Celtic Literature A or SG1101 Medieval Celtic Literature B to ensure you are registered for a total of 15 ECTS in this subject in First Year.
+Students on other Denominated or Major-Minor programmes are required to study SG111 and SG116.
+You may then choose either SG1100 Medieval Celtic Literature A or SG1101 Medieval Celtic Literature B to ensure you have registered for a total of 15 ECTS in this subject in First Year.